Donald Brown (defensive back)

-Donald Brown (born November 28, 1963) is an American former professional football defensive back who played two seasons in the National Football League (NFL) with the San Diego Chargers, Miami Dolphins, and New York Giants.
+Donald Brown (born November 28, 1963) is an American former professional football player who was a defensive back for two seasons in the National Football League (NFL) with the San Diego Chargers, Miami Dolphins, and New York Giants.
 He was selected by the Chargers in the fifth round of the 1986 NFL draft.
-He played college football at the University of Oklahoma before transferring to the University of Maryland.
+He played college football for the Oklahoma Sooners before transferring to the Maryland Terrapins.
 Brown also played for the Miami Hooters of the Arena Football League (AFL).
 He was named second-team All-Arena in 1994.

 Early life

 Donald Brown was born on November 28, 1963, in Annapolis, Maryland.
 He played high school football at Annapolis High School in Annapolis.
 He earned Arundel Sun All-County honors as a running back his senior year in 1980.
 He set a single-game school record with 276 rushing yards that season.
 Brown also played baseball and basketball in high school.